aqaPayam/NakhBot/docs/domain/07-open-decisions.md

 It also records important decisions that have already been locked during domain modeling.

+## 0. Source of Truth Decisions

+### MVP PDF vs Git domain docs

+Status: Closed

+Decision:

+* The original MVP PDF is treated as historical product input.
+* The Git domain documentation is the source of truth for database design and implementation.
+* If the MVP PDF conflicts with the Git domain docs, follow the Git domain docs.

 ## 1. Product Flow Decisions

 ### Deleted account reactivation flow